A First-Time Visitor Guide to Disneyland California

 6. Foods Allowed Inside Disneyland

 Yes!
-We're allowed to bring our own food but of course definitely no alcoholic beverages inside Disneyland, and please note that there are no glass containers, no loose ice allowed and foods should not have any strong smells.
+We're allowed to bring our own food but of course definitely no alcoholic beverages inside Disneyland, please note that there are no glass containers, no loose ice allowed and foods should not have any strong smells.

-We were able to bring baby food, sandwiches, boiled egg, crackers and blackberries.
+We were able to bring baby food, sandwiches, boiled eggs, crackers and blackberries.
 It's also a good idea to review the prohibited items listed on the website before bringing in any food or beverages.
 Disneyland Park Rules

 7. Plan Your Day in Disneyland Like A Boss